 During BerlInMUN 2017, delegates will discuss one adversary case before the ICJ, encompassing issues connected to personal immunity of state officials and Treaty interpretation.

 The BerlInMUN News Agency (BNA) is BerlInMUN’s news organ.
 Led by two editors, a team of journalists will report on the heated debates of the committee sessions, and everything that happens around it.
 You are a good observer and have fun providing others with information (and gossip)?
-Apply now as a journalist through our Delegate Application form!
+Join us as a journalist at the next edition of BerlInMUN!